ctb/titus-blog/src/2014-function-of-unknown-genes.rst

    the various -omics techniques could yield a lot of information for relatively little per-organism investment.
-Someone would still need to chase down the genes and functions involved, but I feel like this could be a smaller part of a PhD at this point.
+Someone would still need to chase down the genes and functions involved, but I feel like this could be a smallish part of a PhD at this point.

-   Cons: it's not terribly hypothesis driven, which people don't always like; and you might find that you don't get that much biological novelty out of the cultures.
+   Cons: it's not terribly hypothesis driven, which grant agencies don't always like; and you might find that you don't get that much biological novelty out of the cultures.

 4. Functional metagenomics